-When contacting an Generac Mobile Products Authorized Service Dealer about parts and service, always supply the complete model number and serial number of the unit.
+When contacting a Generac Mobile Authorized Service Dealer (GMASD) about parts and service, always supply the complete model number and serial number of the unit.

-Operation and Maintenance: Proper maintenance and care of the Light Tower ensures a minimum number of problems and keeps operating expenses at a minimum.
-It is the operator's responsibility to perform all safety checks, to verify that all maintenance for safe operation is performed promptly, and to have the equipment checked periodically by a Generac Mobile Products Authorized Service Dealer.
+Operation and Maintenance: Proper maintenance and care of the light tower ensures a minimum number of problems and keeps operating expenses at a minimum.
+It is the operator's responsibility to perform all safety checks, to verify that all maintenance for safe operation is performed promptly, and to have the equipment checked periodically by a GMASD.
 Normal maintenance, service and replacement of parts are the responsibility of the owner or operator and, as such, are not considered defects in materials or workmanship within the terms of the warranty.
 Individual operating habits and usage may contribute to the need for additional maintenance or service.